Suri Cruise Desperate To See Tom Cruise: Katie Holmes’ Daughter Begins To Wonder Why He Won’t See Her [Rumor]

 The report states that the situation between Tom and Suri has become so “heartbreaking,” especially since Suri is already at an age where she needs to be with her father.

-However, while Tom, Suri and Katie’s situation is indeed complicated, Gossip Cop notes that there is no truth behind this report, as the facts mentioned in the said report were merely speculations from a source allegedly close to the family.
+However, while Tom, Suri, and Katie’s situation is indeed complicated, Gossip Cop notes that there is no truth behind this report, as the facts mentioned in the said report were merely speculations from a source allegedly close to the family.

 What remains a known fact, however, is that Suri and Tom have not spent much time together since the Edge of Tomorrow actor’s divorce from the 39-year-old actress because of some rules he has to follow as dictated by the Church of Scientology.
 There have been allegations that Tom’s connections to Scientology may have even played a role in the couple’s divorce.